 Michael O’Brien’s Voyage to Alpha Centauri: A Novel achieves the considerable feat of captivating the reader for a whopping 587 pages.
 Lengthy, yes, but still surprisingly readable, Voyage to Alpha Centauri is a futuristic story of a voyage from earth to the nearest star, Alpha Centauri.
 The quirky, wise elderly narrator, Neal, is juxtaposed to the controlling, totalitarian government most obey blindly.
-O’Brien has created both an enjoyable science fiction novel and a philosophical look at human nature.

 G. K. Chesterton’s biographies of St. Francis of Assisi and St. Thomas Aquinas are a wonderful balance of carefully researched history, theological and philosophical insights, and Chesterton’s signature poetic imagination.
 These biographies are memorable and well-worth reading.

-For sheer hilarity and perfect use of the English language, I consider P. G. Wodehouse invincible.
+In any contest about sheer hilarity and perfect use of the English language, I consider P. G. Wodehouse invincible.
 His Blandings Castle series will have you laughing until you cry with its cast of idiosyncratic English aristocrats, servants, and imposters.